firebase/genkit/docs/templates/pgvector.md

 # pgvector retriever template

 You can use PostgreSQL and `pgvector` as your retriever implementation.
-Use the following example as a starting point and modify it to work with your database schema.
+Use the following examples as a starting point and modify it to work with your database schema.

+For the Golang snippet, we use [pgx](https://github.com/jackc/pgx) as the Postgres client, but you may use another client libaray of your choice.

 <section>
   <devsite-selector>